The Dual Polyhedral Product, Cocategory and Nilpotence: Introduction

 If $J\subseteq I$, the projection \(\namedright{K_{I}}{}{K_{J}}\) induces a map of polyhedral products \(\namedright{\bigvee_{i\in I} X_{i}}{}{\bigvee_{j\in J} X_{j}}\) which sends $X_{i}$ to itself if $i\in J$ or to the basepoint if $i\notin J$.
 Write $\underline{X}$ for the set of spaces $\{X_{1},\cdots,X_{m}\}$.

 \begin{definition} The \emph{thin product} of pointed spaces $X_{1},\ldots X_{m}$ is the space

 where $K$ is the simplicial complex consisting of $m$ disjoint points. \end{definition}

 The thin product was defined by Hovey~\cite{Hov} as a dual to the fat wedge, and he used it to define a notion of cocategory that is dual to Lusternik-Schnirelmann category.
-Some properties of the thin product have been determined by Hovey, Anick~\cite{A} in the case when $m=3$, and Chorney and Scherer~\cite{CS} in the context of Goodwillie towers.
-Other properties more directed towards cocategory have been determined by Sba\"i~\cite{Sb} in the rational case and by Krafi and Mamouni~\cite{KM} in the context of automorphism groups.
+Some of its properties have been determined by Hovey~\cite{Hov} and Anick~\cite[Lemma 6.24]{A} in the case when $m=3$.

 In the case when each $X_{i}$ equals a common space $X$ for $1\leq i\leq m$, write $P^{m}(X)$ for $P^{m}(\underline{X})$.
 Let

 be the $m$-fold folding map.

 \begin{definition} Let $X$ be a pointed space.
 The \emph{cocategory} of $X$ is the least $m$ for which there exists an extension